Anwar9Ibrahim/RL-ABC/README.md

-# RLABC: Reinforcement Learning for Accelerator Beamline Control
+# RL-ABC: Reinforcement Learning for Accelerator Beamline Control

 This repository contains the source code for the RLABC framework described in: